rrenildopereiraa/appet-web/README.md

 </p>

 ## Get started
-You can download the latest release from GitHub and run the application on your Windows machine:
+You can download the latest release from GitHub:

 ### Features
 - **Manage Clients**: It is possible to add, edit, and remove client data.